texfaq/texfaq.github.io/FAQ-buffovl.md

 !
 Unable to read an entire line---bufsize=3000.
     Please ask a wizard to enlarge me.
 ```
-(for some value of ''3000''&nbsp;&mdash; the quote was from a
+(for some value of "3000"&nbsp;&mdash; the quote was from a
 `comp.text.tex` posting by a someone who was presumably
 using an old TeX).

 As the message implies, there's (what TeX thinks of as a) line in
-your input that's ''too long'' (to TeX's way of thinking).
+your input that's "too long" (to TeX's way of thinking).
 Since
 modern distributions tend to have tens of thousands of bytes of input
-buffer, it's somewhat rare that these messages occur ''for real''.
+buffer, it's somewhat rare that these messages occur "for real".
 Probable culprits are: